nelaka/android_PopularMoviesApp/README.md

 # Popular Movies App (stage2)
 Popular Movies App is an app which displays the popular movies from The Movie Database (TMDb) sort by popularity or rating.
+It also collects and displays user's favorite movies.

 It is a project during Udacity's Android Developer Nanodegree Program.